Tropical adic spaces I: The continuous spectrum of a topological semiring: The continuous spectrum of a topological semiring

 \begin{defi} Let $A$ be a topological semiring.
 The \emph{continuous spectrum of $A$}, denoted $\Cont A$, is the set of prime congruences on $A$ for which $A/P\neq\B$ and the map $A\to\kappa(P)$ is continuous. \end{defi}

 \begin{remark} Let $A$ be a topological semiring.
 For technical reasons, we assume that $A$ has a topologically nilpotent unit.
-This condition is a key part of the definition of a \emph{Tate} semiring, which is an analogue of the notion of a Tate ring, an important concept in the theory of adic spaces.
-Tate semirings will be defined and analyzed in a subsequent paper.
-Let $\ph:A\to K$ be a continuous semiring homomorphism to a totally ordered semifield, and let $P$ be the kernel of $\ph$.
+That is, there is a unit $a\in A$ such that $\dlim_{n\to\infty}a^n=0_A$.
+Let $\ph:A\to K$ be a continuous semiring homomorphism to a totally ordered semifield, and let $P$ be the congruence-kernel of $\ph$.
 The hypothesis that $A$ is has a topologically nilpotent unit implies that $A/P\neq\B$.
 Since the induced map $\kappa(P)\to K$ is injective, Proposition~\ref{prop:ContinuityDependsOnlyOnImage} then gives us that $P\in\Cont A$.
 Thus, $\Cont A$ is also the space of all continuous homomorphisms $\ph:A\to K$ to a totally ordered semifield, up to equivalence.
 Here we say that $\ph:A\to K$ and $\ph':A\to K'$ are equivalent if there is some $A\to K''$ such that $\ph$ and $\ph'$ factor as $A\to K''\to K$ and $A\to K''\to K'$, respectively. \end{remark}

 \begin{example} Let $K$ be a totally ordered semifield.
 By Corollary~\ref{coro:SurjSemifieldHomIsConts}, $\Cont K$ consists of all prime congruences on $K$ except for the unique maximal congruence $\mathfrak{M}$ on $K$ for which $K/\mathfrak{M}=\B$.
 Using Theorem~\ref{thm:TOSAndTOAGEquiv}, this can be seen to be in natural bijection with the set of proper convex subgroups of $K^\times$. \end{example}